Warkdev/character-service/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This project is educational, this is a Rest API based on [Mangos Character Database](https://github.com/mangoszero/database), it provides access to the database through web calls and allows to manage Mangos Instances for a given realm:
-- Instance and its data
-- Group links to instances
-- Characte links to instances
-- Creature Respawns
-- Gameobject Respawns
 - Corpse

 # OpenAPI